 What contracts does the district have?
 (Obtain copies of current contracts.)
-How do these contracts contribute to the effective and efficient operations of the district and the accurate valuation of properties?
-What is the cost-benefit of contracting for this district?
-What contracts could be eliminated if highly qualified staff were hired in-house?
+How do these contracts contribute to the effective and efficient district operation and the accurate valuation of property?
+What is the cost benefit of district contracting?
+What contracts could be eliminated if qualified employees were hired for the functions?
 What staffing deficiencies could the district remediate by using contractors?

 Does the board approve all contracts?
-Who signs contracts on behalf of the district?
+Who signs contracts on the district's behalf?
 Does the district contract for appraisal services?
 How were the contracts developed?
-Were the contracts competitively bid?
+Were they competitively bid?
 How did the bid process work?
 How many bids were received?
-Are contracts deliverables tied to specific dates?
+Are contract deliverables tied to specific dates?
 For extended, multi-deliverable contracts, does the district receive a progress or status report on the contractors' performance?
-Are there milestones in the contract that allows the district to review the contractors' performance?
+Are there milestones in the contract that allow the district to review the contractors' performance?
 Does the district provide feedback to contractors on service contracts?

 Staff Job Descriptions, Expectations and Evaluations

 Does the district have job descriptions for each position?
 (Obtain copies.)
-When was the last time that job descriptions were updated?
-What instances exist where job description and the work being performed by staff are not linked?
+When were the job descriptions last updated?
+Are there instances in which the job description and the work actually being performed by staff are not linked?

-Does the district provide expectations to each employee and evaluate employee performance in writing at least once each year?
-If not done annually, how often are evaluations conducted?
-(Obtain copies of policies, procedures, employee evaluations (for last three years or last three evaluations), progress discipline documentation, etc.)
+Does the district provide expectations to each employee and evaluate their performance in writing at least once each year?
+If not performed annually, how often are evaluations conducted?
+(Obtain copies of policies, procedures, employee evaluations for last three years or last three evaluations, discipline documentation, etc.)

 Computers have become a necessity for all appraisal districts.
-The use of computers allows the district to amass large amounts of data, perform complex tasks that otherwise would take hundreds of staff hours to perform manually, and more accurately analyze trend data to ensure accurate valuation of similar properties.
-Technology infrastructure is the underlying system of cabling, phone lines, hubs, switches, routers and other devices that connect the various parts of an organization through a wide area network (WAN) and through a series of local area networks (LANs).
-Maintaining a strong infrastructure and integrating the various systems used by the district is critical to increased staff productivity, fewer costly data errors and better customer service to the users, community members and the taxing units dependent on the appraisal district for critical information.
-Technology is a critical part of managing large amounts of data effectively and appraisal districts use appraisal systems and mapping or geographic information systems to improve appraisal accuracy and uniformity.
+The use of computers allows the district to amass large amounts of data; perform complex tasks that otherwise would require hundreds of staff hours; and more accurately analyze trend data to ensure accurate valuations of similar property.
+Technology infrastructure is the underlying system of cabling, phone lines, hubs, switches, routers and other devices that connect the various parts of an organization through a wide area network (WAN) and a series of local area networks (LANs).
+Maintaining a strong infrastructure and integrating the district's various systems can be critical to increased staff productivity, the reduction or elimination of costly data errors and better customer service for users, community members and taxing units.
+Technology also is a critical part of mapping or geographic information systems.

 - Documentation for the district's information processing system, including contracts and specifications on the appraisal software system and the mapping/geographic information system (IAAO), and a list of all hardware and other software